sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

   \mathbf{k_d}(q, t) \dot{u} + \mathbf{f_d}(q, \dot{q}, u, t) &= 0\\
   \mathbf{k_{dnh}}(q, t) \dot{u} + \mathbf{f_{dnh}}(q, \dot{q}, u, t) &= 0\\

+The first equation is non-linear in the generalized coordinates and typically describes configuration constraints like kinematic loops.
+For the purposes of forming the non-linear equations of motion, these are additional equations that must be satisfied along with the other equations.
 In :mod:`mechanics` holonomic constraints are only used for the linearization process; it is assumed that they will be too complicated to solve for the dependent coordinate(s).
 If you are able to easily solve a holonomic constraint, you should consider redefining your problem in terms of a smaller set of coordinates.
 Alternatively, the time-differentiated holonomic constraints can be supplied.

+The second equation describes the non-holonomic constraints, i.e. velocity constraints, that are linear in the generalized speeds.
+There are fewer equations than generalized speeds, and thus describe the relationship between the dependent and independent generalized speeds.
+Where there are :math:`m` dependent speeds and :math:`o-m` independent speed.

+The third equation is called the kinematical differential equation and it describes the relationship between the generalized speeds and the derivatives of the generalized coordinates.
+These are defined by the analyst and can reduce the length of the final equations of motion if chosen carefully.
+The simplest and always valid choice is :math:`u = \dot{q}`.
+These equations define the additional equations needed to transform the second order equations of motion into first order form.

+The fourth equation is the dynamical differential equation.
+This equation is linear in the derivatives of the generalized speeds and is equivalent to Kane's :math:`F_r + F_r^* = 0`.

+The fifth equation is the derivative of the non-holonomic constraints.
+This can be used to augment the independent dynamical equations if it is desired to solve for the dependent generalized speeds.

 Kane's method forms two expressions, :math:`F_r` and :math:`F_r^*`, whose sum is zero.
 In this module, these expressions are rearranged into the following